Top 10 Big Carp Fishing Baits

 As I touched upon before, pop up baits will sit just on top of any free offerings and should be the first that the carp feed on.
 I also like to use critically balanced hook bait as I believe these will naturally shoot into the carps mouth when feeding and often provide an excellent hook hold.
 The critically balanced approach does take a bit of time to set up, simply drop your pop up hook bait in the edge and slowly add some weights until the bait very slowly sinks through the water.

-These tips will give you an edge over other anglers on the lake and should allow you to catch more carp.
+These tips for carp fishing baits will give you an edge over other anglers on the lake and should allow you to catch more carp.
 Many of these tips and tactics are very simple to incorporate into your fishing and can be devastating.